-Hot Spot is an infrared imaging system used in cricket to determine whether the ball has hit the batsman, bat, or pad.
+Hot Spot is an infrared imaging system utilized in cricket to determine whether the ball has hit the batsman, bat, or pad.

 This hot spot technology was first introduced in cricket by a Melbourne based company, BBG Sports.
-Although two infrared cameras are enough, generally four infrared cameras are used to record the game continuously.
+However, the two infrared cameras are sufficient, generally four cameras are utilized to record the game consistently.

-The basic principle the hot spot technology is using is "the thermal wave remote sensing"
+The foremost principle is that the hotspot technology is using the "Thermal wave remote sensing"

-When the ball or bat makes contact with the bat, pad, or the batsman, friction is generated.
-This friction causes heat, the temperature change is detected by the infrared imaging camera system.
-And that is how the contact zone is detected.
+When the ball makes contact with the bat, pad, or the batsman, friction is produced.
+This friction causes heat, the temperature fluctuations can be detected by the infrared imaging camera system.
+And that is how the contact zone is recognized.
 This technology was first used in 2006 in Australia.

-Though the technology is reforming the games, it is apparent that the technology is used more frequently and become more accessible.
-With the use of technology such as Hawkeye and Hot Spot, it is becoming largely accepted in professional sport.
-It can be argued that the use of new technologies is changing not only the way of training players and playing their sport, but also the whole experience of living and watching sport on TV across the globe.
+Though the technology is reevaluating the games, it is apparent that the technology is used more frequently and become more accessible.
+With the usage of technology such as Hawkeye & Hot Spot, it is becoming largely accustomed in professional sport.
+The use of new technologies is changing not only the way of training players and playing their sport, but also the whole experience of living and watching sport on TV worldwide.